 - Firearms and ammunition

 - Fireworks

 - Inappropriate literature/magazines

 - Tobacco products

 - Alcohol

-- Large quantities of money

-- Anything else that would be considered inappropriate in a Scouting environment.
+- Anything items forbidden by BSA Policy and the Guide to Safe Scouting.

 If you are found to have brought these items to camp, they will be confiscated, removed from camp and you may be relieved of your position.
 Please note that this list is not inclusive and the ultimate decision on the appropriateness of items brought lies with the SCD, and/or CCC.